agentio/serviceinfrastructure/content/docs/io/concerns.md

 - how do we start and stop it?
 - how do we update it?
 - what is the round trip time from IO to the proxy?
+- is it healthy? (number of threads or goroutines, memory usage, time of operation, etc)

 ## The Forward Interface, aka "Calling"
 - what is its configuration?